 This post may contain affiliate links.
 Please read our disclosure policy.

-Apple Cider Brined Smoked Pulled Pork is a bone in pork roast that gets soaked in a sweet and salty apple cider brine overnight, covered it in the best dry rub, and smoked to perfection on the grill.
+Elevate your next barbecue with Apple Cider Brined Smoked Pulled Pork.
+A bone-in pork shoulder is soaked overnight in a sweet and salty apple cider brine, coated in a savory dry rub, and smoked to tender perfection.

 Want to save this recipe?